 The dataset used for this task is the autotagging-moodtheme subset of the MTG-Jamendo Dataset [3], built using audio data from Jamendo and made available under Creative Commons licenses.
-In contrast to other open music archives Jamendo targets its business on royalty free music for commercial use, including music streaming for venues.
-It ensures a basic technical quality assessment for their collection, thus the audio quality level is significantly more consistent with commercial music streaming services.
+The business model of Jamendo is to provide license for royalty-free music for commercial use, including music streaming for venues.
+Therefore, in contrast to other open music archives, Jamendo ensures a basic technical quality assessment for their collection; thus, the audio quality level is significantly more consistent with commercial music streaming services.

 This subset includes 18,486 audio tracks with mood and theme annotations.
 There are 56 distinct tags in the dataset.
 All tracks have at least one tag, but many have more than one.
-The top 40 tags are shown in the Figure 1.
+All 56 tags are shown in the Figure 1.

 As part of the pre-processing of the dataset, some tags were merged to consolidate variant spellings and tags with the same meaning, (e.g., "dreamy" to "dream", "emotion" to "emotional").
-The exact mapping is available in the dataset repository.2 In addition, tracks shorter than 30 seconds were removed and tags used by less than 50 unique artists were discarded.
-Some tags were discarded while generating training, validation, and testing splits to ensure the absence of an artist and album effect [5] resulting in 56 tags after all pre-processing steps.
+The exact mapping is available in the dataset repository.3 Also, tracks shorter than 30 seconds were removed and tags used by less than 50 unique artists were discarded.
+Some tags were discarded while generating training, validation, and testing splits to ensure the absence of an artist and album effect [5], resulting in 56 tags after all pre-processing steps.

 We provide audio files in 320kbps MP3 format (152 GB) as well as compressed .npy files with pre-computed mel-spectrograms (68 GB).
-Scripts and instructions to download the data are provided in the dataset repository.
+Scripts and instructions to download the data are located in the dataset repository.